-There will be scars as described.
+There will be various scars as described.
 These all usually heal up very well.

 Your leg and other lower parts may swell a bit following the surgery, this is normal and is caused by fluid retention.
+The leg swelling can take up to a year to settle down completely.